 Considering the potential costs from construction, resources, staffing and credentialing, a proforma should be created to support the business plan for conversion to a licensed pharmacy.
 The original proforma for the dispensing program may be used as a starting point, and can be updated with current patient volumes, capture rates and revenue metrics.
 The incremental costs for conversion must be weighed against the potential loss of the ability to provide specialty medications to most patients, as pressure increases on dispensing programs.

 Practices must also consider how Medicare Part D drugs are included in MACRA and the impact of sending prescriptions to outside entities beyond just the lost revenue.
 For example, in the Oncology Care Model, patients receiving aromatase inhibitors can only be counted as patient episodes eligible for Monthly Enhanced Oncology Services (MEOS) payments if detailed information is available on date of actual start of the therapy.
 Since practices are likely unable to provide the precise start date if they have not filled the prescription, reimbursement for OCM patients may be compromised.

 4. Consultative expertise

 Competition for dispensing oral specialty medications will continue as this market grows.
+New challenges in the PBM reimbursement landscape, including DIR fees and restricted contract access, have increased the challenges to maintaining a financially viable dispensing practice.
 The evolution of value-based care reimbursement models is strengthening the desire of community oncology and urology practices to provide complete and total care for their patients, including dispensing oral specialty medications and more closely monitoring patients for quality outcomes.
 Conversion to a licensed pharmacy is one way that community physician office practices can ensure that they remain at the center of patient care for patients on oral specialty medications.